Best 4-Week Plyometric Training Program with PDF

 Moreover, plyometrics exercises can be helpful if you want to shed some excess kilos from your body fats because a study suggests that plyometric training may be effective in reducing body fat in female Futsal athletes after a 4-week program.3 Neves da Silva VF, Aguiar SDS, Sousa CV, et al. Effects of short-term plyometric training on physical fitness parameters in female futsal athletesJ Phys Ther Sci.
 2017;29(5):783-788. doi:10.1589/jpts.29.783

-However, it isn’t suitable for all fitness levels, especially for people with cardiovascular issues and past injuries and for those who want to build lots of muscles like bodybuilders.
+However, it isn’t suitable for all fitness levels, especially for people with cardiovascular issues and past injuries and those who want to build many muscles like bodybuilders.

 Program Duration4 to 8 Weeks